chrisoldnall/MR_Preparation/README.md

 Here we now obtain the genotype information for the SNPs and individuals that we have in the study.
 This script will take in or utilise a culmination of the outputs of scripts (1)-(6).
 It will then return in the 'iv_files' folder, grouped by number of valid SNPs, per expsoure the BED/BIM/FAM file.
 This is the hardcalled genotyping information.

 Run in the terminal via: ``` qsub Genotype.sh ```

+## 8a.
+IVWriter.py [Run using Python]
+This script takes the BED/BIM/FAM files and translates them in to neat pandas dataframes.
+It will require the location of the files as created by script (7).
+It will then return a data file in the causalFramework folder under Z, grouped by number of candidate SNPs - per exposure, which has the sample ID and the triniarised SNP value.

+NOTE: This script requires the library 'pandas_plink'.
+It shoud be easily installed using ```pip install pandas-plink```.
+For any issues please visit: https://pypi.org/project/pandas-plink/ [there is no affiliation to this project in my work].